 Rent, security deposits, mortgage payments, taxes or fees to:

-get new housing or housing subsidies.
-You can get help if you are fleeing domestic violence or you are homeless.
+Get new housing or housing subsidies, if you are fleeing domestic violence or are homeless.

 Needed repairs for damages or defects to your home that cause a risk to your health or safety: If you rent, DSHS will help you only after you have written the landlord asking for the repairs (see the Residential Landlord Tenant Act at RCW ch.
 59.18.)
-Also, if it would cost less for you to move, DSHS will pay for that.
-DSHS will not pay for repairs.
+Also, if it would cost less to move, DSHS will pay for that, not repairs.

 Utilities help: Repairs, deposits, fees and services needed for electricity, water, sewer and fuel for heating and cooking.
 DSHS will also pay for basic local phone service if needed for your basic health and safety.

-you had an emergency situation, such as an injury or illness
+you had an emergency situation, such as injury or illness

 you were involved in a disaster such as theft, house fire, flood, severe weather accident or medical emergency